Walking the tightrope that is reporting rape in Syria

 With all that said, the basic problem of reporting rape in conflict is under-telling, as we have seen throughout the world and time.
 That shame and stigma and fear mentioned earlier—that’s what keeps women’s suffering hidden.

 In one of our crowdmap reports, a Syrian woman shares the details of her alleged rape on YouTube, saying: “This is my message to the world: Let all the world hear what is happening to us.
 And I might not be the first one nor the last who was treated in this way.”
 We are documenting that this woman is not alone, and we commend Lieberman for pointing to the fact that sexualized violence might be a scourge of the conflict in Syria.

 It’s a very, very delicate tightrope we’re on as people who are trying to paint a graphic image of what women are enduring in Syria’s war.
 And it’s one that politicians must realize they tread alongside us.
 We all need to pay attention to the validity of the information we are repeating before we all tumble off the wire, landing sprawled in the wrong directions—paying attention to the wrong incidents or the wrong places, while in the meantime, others are being targeted sexually or otherwise in ways we have not yet acknowledged.

-More articles in WMC Women Under Siege by Tag: Sexualized violence, Rape, Impunity
+More articles by Tag: Sexualized violence, Rape, Impunity